Community Recommendations: Your Go-To Flare Care Items!

 - Gold Bond Eczema Relief:Community members find that the colloidal oatmeal in this lotion has a calming effect on skin and helps with itching, skin dryness as well as redness and irritation.

-Researchers believe that the dysfunction in skin barrier seen in AD leads to an increased sensitivity to allergens.
-In healthy skin, the barrier provides adequate protection against germs and environmental allergens, but in people with AD, the barrier is compromised, providing an opening for these germs and allergens to enter the body.
-The immune system in AD is also dysfunctional, creating more of an inflammatory and allergic response.
+Researchers believe that the dysfunction in skin barrier seen in atopic dermatitis leads to an increased sensitivity to allergens.
+In healthy skin, the barrier provides adequate protection against germs and environmental allergens, but in people with atopic dermatitis, the barrier is compromised, providing an opening for these germs and allergens to enter the body.
+The immune system in atopic dermatitis is also dysfunctional, creating more of an inflammatory and allergic response.
 Over-the-counter allergy medications are recommended by several community members to help with itching at night.
 Examples of medications community members have found to help with their flares are:

 Bath, shower and hygiene items

-A very important part of treating and preventing relapses of atopic dermatitis (AD) is having a good skincare routine.
+A very important part of treating and preventing relapses of atopic dermatitis (eczema) is having a good skincare routine.
 Bathing is an important step in skin care, as it hydrates the skin and removes scale, crust, irritants, and allergens.
-Adequate hydration of the skin is required to help preserve the skin’s natural barrier and minimize the effects from irritants or allergens, which can worsen AD.
+Adequate hydration of the skin is required to help preserve the skin’s natural barrier and minimize the effects from irritants or allergens, which can worsen atopic dermatitis.
 A look at some of the community recommended items for showering, bathing or using for personal hygiene.

 - Epsom salt with lavender.
 Adding Epsom salt with a calming scent like lavender to a warm bath has helped some community members, both to hydrate the skin and relax irritated skin.
 Remember after the bath it can be helpful to briefly rinse off, pat dry then put on some lotion to keep skin hydrated.